wolegechu/homepage/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "Bachelor major in Electronic Information Science and Technology" institution = "Hangzhou Dianzi University" year = "2015-2019(expected)"
+  course = "Bachelor major in Computer Science and Technology" institution = "Hangzhou Dianzi University" year = "2015-2019(expected)"